This vintage-country camper renovation has the coziest bed nook

 Not only are her renovations thoughtful, functional, and beautiful, but she has set up sustainability goals for her business that focus on carbon offsets, reusing materials when possible, and donating to the Native American Tribes her property is a traditional territory of.

-Below you can browse through photos of her latest renovation, Idlewild, a 2004 Zeppelin Keystone, which is currently available for sale!
+Below you can browse through photos of her latest renovation, Idlewild, a 2004 Zeppelin Keystone.

 Type of RV